NCMF Training Courses

 Previous experience/formal training with digital evidence is recommended for all courses.

-– – Courses are offered online– –
+– – Courses are offered in different modalities: some online and some in-person.– –

 Online courses have the following computer requirements to participate: